tlswg/tls13-spec/draft-ietf-tls-tls13.md

 and if the client provides the same SNI value as described in Section 3 of {{RFC6066}}.

-Note: Although the RMS depends on the client's second flight, servers which do not request client authentication MAY compute the remainder of the transcript independently and then send a NewSessionTicket immediately upon sending its Finished rather than
+Note: Although the resumption master secret depends on the client's second flight, servers which do not request client authentication MAY compute the remainder of the transcript independently and then send a NewSessionTicket immediately upon sending its Finished rather than